Mohit-Mundria/mOODY_cHATBOT/README.md

-🌈 Moody Chatbot: Your Emotion-Sensing Companion 🤖 Welcome to Moody Chatbot, a heartwarming, AI-powered conversational buddy that not only listens to what you say but also feels your emotions!
+***🌈 Moody Chatbot: Your Emotion-Sensing Companion 🤖*** Welcome to Moody Chatbot, a heartwarming, AI-powered conversational buddy that not only listens to what you say but also feels your emotions!
 Built with love and a sprinkle of tech magic, this chatbot uses deep learning to detect your emotions and responds with thoughtful replies powered by LLaMA 3.2.
 Whether you’re feeling joyful, sad, or surprised, Moody Chatbot is here to chat, comfort, or celebrate with you. 🎉
 This project is a unique blend of TensorFlow for emotion prediction, Streamlit for a slick web interface, and Ollama for generating empathetic responses, all wrapped in a Docker container for easy deployment.
 Ready to dive into the world of emotional AI?
-Let’s get started!
+Let’s get started.

-🚀 What is Moody Chatbot?
+***🧬 The Secret Sauce: Emotion-Driven Intelligence***

-Moody Chatbot is a web-based chatbot that:
+Moody Chatbot isn’t just another project riding on the back of a large language model like LLaMA 3.2.
+It’s a carefully crafted system with a unique twist: a custom-built emotion classifier that sets it apart.
+Here’s what makes Moody special:

-Reads Your Emotions: Analyzes your text input to predict emotions like joy, sadness, love, anger, fear, or surprise using a TensorFlow model.
+Emotion Classifier First: I built a TensorFlow-based model (emotion_classifier.h5) from scratch to analyze your text and predict one of six emotions: sad, joy, love, anger, fear, or surprise.
+This isn’t a pre-packaged solution—it’s my own work, trained to understand the nuances of human emotion.
-Responds Thoughtfully: Crafts personalized, context-aware responses using LLaMA 3.2 via the Ollama server, tailored to your emotional state.
+Emotion-Guided Responses: Only after detecting your emotion does LLaMA 3.2 step in, using a curated set of emotion-specific prompts to generate a response that matches your mood.
+For example, if you’re sad, Moody offers comfort; if you’re joyful, it celebrates with you.
-Runs Anywhere: Packaged in a Docker container for seamless deployment on any system, from your laptop to the cloud.
+A True Chatbot Experience: This isn’t a basic function that takes input and spits out output.
+I created a fully interactive chatbot with a conversational flow, session memory to track your chat history, and a user-friendly Streamlit interface.
+It’s like chatting with a friend who remembers the conversation!

-Think of it as a virtual friend who’s always ready to listen, understand, and respond with just the right vibe.
-Whether you’re sharing a happy moment or venting about a tough day, Moody Chatbot has your back! 😊
+This combination of my custom emotion classifier and LLaMA’s response generation makes Moody a unique, empathetic conversational AI that truly understands you.

-🎨 Features That Make Moody Special
+**🎨 Features That Make Moody Special**

-Emotion Detection: Uses a pre-trained TensorFlow model (emotion_classifier.h5) to classify your text into one of six emotions: sad, joy, love, anger, fear, surprise.
+Emotion Detection: Uses a Deep Learning LSTM  model (emotion_classifier.h5) to classify your text into one of six emotions: sad, joy, love, anger, fear, surprise.
 Dynamic Responses: Leverages LLaMA 3.2 (via Ollama) to generate empathetic, emotion-specific replies from a curated set of prompts.
 Interactive UI: Built with Streamlit for a clean, chat-like interface accessible at http://localhost:8501.
 Session Persistence: Remembers your conversation history using Streamlit’s session_state for a seamless chat experience.